 That’s when I became “The Dealer For The People!”

 I taught my employees a new way of thinking about the customer.
 They had to change from the Tag & Bag approach to being patient, focusing on listening to the wants and needs of the people, being respectful of the customer’s valuable time and showing that we genuinely cared.
 I showed my employees the way auto sales SHOULD be done.
 I developed a friendly, fun and exciting environment so my customers would actually enjoy their vehicle buying experience.
 I told them that the new goal was to keep our customers for life.
 Now, I can take really good care of my customers and connect them with quality vehicles they are happy to purchase.

 I believe in the CAR BUYER’S BILL OF RIGHTS.

 YOU HAVE THE RIGHT TO:

 • A FREE SERVICE WARRANTY

 • THE EAGLE ADVANTAGE

 • A FAIR & EASY CREDIT APPROVAL PROCESS

-• A THREE DAY, 150 MILE VEHICLE RETURN GUARANTEE
+• A THREE DAY, 150 MILE VEHICLE EXCHANGE GUARANTEE

 What’s in it for me?
 I can go to sleep at night knowing my customers are happy.
 The proof is in when they come back to me for their future purchases and when they eagerly refer their friends and family to me.
 My customers know that not only will the people they send in be treated with the same friendly, good-hearted, customer service but they will also be given a good deal.